-Named executive vice president of Originations in 2018, Philip Turner manages all aspects of on-boarding new business transactions, including documentation, booking, and funding activities for Key business segments.
-He also manages the Key Equipment Finance Capital Markets team, syndicating loans and leases to mitigate risk concentrations and generate fee income.
-Turner focuses on creating the best possible service platform that offers superior documents, as well as booking, funding and administration.
-Prior to joining Key, he worked for Barclays Bank Plc and/or Barclays Capital for 20 years.
+Named executive vice president and managing director of Capital Markets in 2021, Philip Turner manages the Key Equipment Finance Capital Markets team, syndicating loans and leases to mitigate risk concentrations and generate fee income, and buying transactions to diversify and enhance portfolio credit quality.
+Prior to joining Key in 2010, he worked for Barclays Bank Plc and Barclays Capital for 20 years.